luizfernandooop/luizfernandopezzi/README.md

 ## 👋 Welcome to my Github profile.
-### My name is Luiz Fernando Pezzi and I would like to say: "Hello World"! :grin:
+### My name is Luiz Fernando and I would like to say: "Hello World"! :grin:

 🔭 I’m currently working as a Mechanical Engineer designing semi-trailers at Randon SA;